 How People Counter Sensors Work: A Tech Comparison

-In this article, we will be exploring how people counters work in more detail, with a focus on comparing the technologies of underlying sensor types.
+In this article, we will be exploring how people counters sensors work in more detail, with a focus on comparing the technologies of underlying sensor types.

 1. Optical People Counters: CCTV & Stereo Vision